Sustaining Salmon

 South Bay Fish Fight

 Two decades after the South Bay’s main water supplier agreed to restore aquatic habitat in the streams that flow from its reservoirs, fish in the region remain in dire straits, and local river advocates say it’s the Santa Clara Valley Water District’s fault.
-The agency, which serves the taps and toilets of 1.9 million Santa […]
+Chinook salmon and steelhead in Coyote Creek, Stevens Creek, and the Guadalupe River remain as scarce as ever.

 • Heavy Lifting for Fish